WaiveCar/WaiveScreen/README.md

       * Talks to the Screen display to display specific assets
       * Gets the duration of time an asset was displayed on the screen and reports back to the Ad daemon

-Now the SERVER parts:
+The SERVER parts:

   * Ad daemon
     * Has contracts which states when and where ads should be displayed.
-    * Gets gps requests rom the Screen daemon and then responds with ad descriptions and terms to be displayed
+    * Gets gps requests rom the Screen daemon and then responds with ad descriptions and terms to be displayed.
     * Keeps track of who satisfied what part of the contract.
 This is a message passing model in distributed computing terms.
   * Report system
     * Talks with the Ad daemon and can generate real time "reports" of the current state of a contract.
-    * FUTURE: Permits a user to change the terms of a contract, talking to the Ad daemon
+    * FUTURE: Permits a user to change the terms of a contract, talking to the Ad daemon.
     * Sends out reports at the end of a contract on whether it's completed or failed.

 Things currently not covered: